futuredevelop-alt/calverse/README.md

   <p><strong>Contact Email:</strong> akdevelopments007@gmail.com</p>

   <h2>1.
 Information We Collect</h2>
-  <p>CalVerse does not collect personal data.
-Voice input is processed locally.
+  <p>CalVerse does not collect perssonal datas .
 No analytics or crash reporting is used.</p>

   <h2>2.
 Advertisements</h2>
   <p>CalVerse uses Google AdMob for ads.
 AdMob may collect device identifiers (e.g., Advertising ID) for personalized ads.
 You can opt out in your device settings.</p>